-“What does “don’t wait for your ship to come in, swim out to meet it” mean?” has been appearing in the list of searched terms on my blog quite a lot, recently.
+“What does “don’t wait for your ship to come in, swim out to meet it” mean?” has appeared in the list of searched terms on my blog quite a lot, recently.
 It’s the title of my goal-setting book on psychological skills for elite performance.
-So, I thought I’d take the opportunity to explain the phrase more fully, without you having to buy my book to find out.
+So, I thought I’d write a short blog post to explain the phrase more fully, without you having to buy my book to find out.

 You may have uttered the phrases ‘someday my numbers will come up’ or ‘someday my ship will come in’.
 These words are based on the idea that a stroke of luck will change our fortunes.
 Now wishful thinking is fine but it should be just the start.
 What often eludes us is knowing exactly where to start to turn things around in our lives.
 It might be that you feel overwhelmed.
 It might be procrastination.
 Whatever it is, you need an action plan.
 It’s the ‘swimming out to meet your ship’ that alludes to the all-important action.
 You can trust your life to the fickle hand of fate or rise to the challenge of taking matters into your own hands.
 The phrase ‘don’t wait for your ship to come in. . . swim out to meet it’ means ‘don’t wait around for fate, identify your goals and take action to achieve them’.
 This is the essence of life-coaching.
 After wishful thinking there needs to be planned, purposeful, decisive action.